German court jails IS bride for crimes against humanity | DW | 25.10.2021

 Jennifer W. failed to intervene when her husband chained a 5-year-old girl outside and let her die of thirst

-The conviction of the 30-year-old Jennifer W. is one the first anywhere in the world related to the presecution of the Yazidi community by the "Islamic State" terrorist group.
+The conviction of the 30-year-old Jennifer W. is one the first anywhere in the world related to the persecution of the Yazidi community by the "Islamic State" terrorist group.

-In 2018, W. told a police informant that during her first stay in IS territory in 2015 she saw her husband, Taha A.-J. punish the girl, purchased as a slave, for wetting the bed.

-She alleged that he had chained the girl to a window in the scorching sun, where she died an agonizing death.
+The court found W. guilty of "two crimes against humanity in the form of enslavement", as well as aiding and abetting the girl's killing by failing to intervene.

+The 30-year-old convert to Islam and her "Islamic State" (IS) husband Taha A.-J. "purchased" a Yazidi woman and child.

+"The accused allowed her husband to do so and did nothing to save the girl."

+W's husband is on trial in separate proceedings in Frankfurt.
+The verdict there is due in late November.

-Jennifer W. has been on trial herself since April 2019 for doing nothing to save the girl.
-In that case, the girl's mother — also a slave in the same household — testified that she was forced to watch her daughter die.
+Identified only by her first name Nora, the girl's mother has testified in both Munich and Frankfurt about the torment allegedly visited on her child.
+During the case, the girl's mother testified that she was forced to watch her daughter die.

 Taha A.-J. was arrested in Greece in May 2019 under a German arrest warrant and was transferred to Germany in October.
 His ongoing trial — the first against a former IS militant to deal with the IS genocide of the Yazidi — has attracted international attention.